toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Toolkit Reports

 Adds Toolkit Reports to the sidebar.
-Current reports include: Net Worth, Spending By Category/Payee, and Income vs Expense</details>
+Current reports include: Net Worth, Spending By Category/Payee, and Income vs Expense

+## Uncleared Account Highlight

+Adds a small indicator next to account balances on the sidebar to indicate not all transactions are cleared.</details>

 <details><summary>Budget (Click to Expand/Collapse)</summary>